 A State Government Fire Services Levy is collected through your council rates.
 Council does not retain this money.
 It is remitted to the State Revenue Office on a quarterly basis.

-A valuation of every property in the municipality is undertaken every two years by an external third-party, in accordance with guidelines issued by the Victorian Valuer-General and relevant legislation.
-Any changes to the property value will then be reflected in the rate bill.
+A valuation of every property in the municipality is undertaken every year by an external third-party, in accordance with guidelines issued by the Victorian Valuer-General and relevant legislation.
+Any changes to the property value will then be reflected in the rate notice.
 Properties with a higher market value will attract higher rates than those with lesser value.

 If you have an objection to your property valuation, you are able to lodge an objection.

-Objections can only be made within 60 days after receiving the first installment assessment notice.
-Your objection is then referred to our contract valuer who will re-value the property.
-Valuations are undertaken every two years and the current valuations are a reflection of the market as at the latest revaluation.
+Objections can only be made within 60 days after receiving the first instalment assessment notice.
+Your completed objection form will referred to our contract Valuer who will re-value the property if necessary.
+Valuations are undertaken every year and the current valuations are a reflection of the market as at the latest revaluation.

 If you are experiencing difficulty paying your rates and charges by the due instalment dates, please contact our rates department on 53914444 to arrange a payment plan.